mavryk-network/LIGO/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 ### Gas consumption

-Contrary to a more conventional instruction-based gas accounting, where each instruction has a cost associated with it, Tezos gas reflects actual computations and I/O operations performed by the nodes.
+Contrary to a more conventional instruction-based gas accounting, where each instruction has a cost associated with it, Mavryk gas reflects actual computations and I/O operations performed by the nodes.
 On the one hand, it prevents vulnerabilities caused by incorrect estimation of the instruction costs.
 On the other hand, it makes the gas model more complex than, for example, the Ethereum one.

 To understand how gas is spent, let us look at the phases of transaction execution:
 1. Reading the serialised contract code and storage from the context